dcbaker/cython/docs/src/userguide/language_basics.rst

 =======================

-Some features are available for conditional compilation and compile-time constants within a Cython source file.
+Some features are available for conditional compilation and compile-time constants within a Cython0 source file.

 Compile-Time Definitions
 ------------------------